-Curative Art Collective (CAC)
+Curative Art Collective (CAC) at

 The intent of the Curative Art Collective (CAC) at the Paris Gibson Square Museum of Art in Great Falls, Montana, is to give high school students a positive and safe place to express themselves and to provide a consistent environment for teenagers, ages fifteen to eighteen, to find their authentic creative voice.
 While seeking their artistic path, teens will work with professional artists to develop their body of work and meet fellow students from around Great Falls.
 All visual mediums, such as ceramics, printmaking, painting, drawing, photography, and the literary arts such as poetry are welcomed and encouraged.